 Mr. Sakiris has been our Chief Financial Officer since April 2019.
 He is a member of the Institute of Chartered Accounts of Australia & New Zealand.
-He is currently also Special Projects Lead at the iQ Group Global since January 2018, and a registered Series 28 principal since November 2016 with IQ Capital (USA) LLC, a registered broker dealer with FINRA.
-Mr. Sakiris served as Chief Financial Officer and Chief Operating Officer for listed entities in the at the iQ Group Global from 2013 to December 2017.
+He also has served as the Special Projects Lead at The iQ Group Global since January 2018, and as a registered Series 28 principal with IQ Capital (USA) LLC, a registered broker-dealer with FINRA, since November 2016.
+Mr. Sakiris will devote substantially all his business time to our operations, and we expect that he will provide services to The iQ Group Global and IQ Capital (USA) LLC only if they do not interfere with his responsibilities to us.
+From 2013 to December 2017, Mr. Sakiris served as Chief Financial Officer and Chief Operating Officer for listed entities at The iQ Group Global.
 He worked at Economos Chartered Accountants from 1986 to 2013, which included 23 years as a partner where he was instrumental in the development of the firm's practice.
 During his 32 years of experience, Mr. Sakiris has been involved in advising businesses in the areas of accounting and taxation, business advisory, initial public offerings and capital raising, business risks identification and management and business systems designs across many industries, including the application of IFRS and U.S. GAAP for the life science industry.
 Mr. Sakiris is also well versed in dealings with companies based in overseas jurisdictions such as Asia, Europe and the United States.
-He is also a registered company auditor experienced in U.S. reporting under Public Company Accounting Oversight Board in the U.S. and a registered tax agent in Australia.
+He is also a registered company auditor experienced in United States reporting under Public Company Accounting Oversight Board in the United States and a registered tax agent in Australia.